W3SS/Trees/README.md

   * Freund, Yoav, and Robert E. Schapire.
 "A desicion-theoretic generalization of on-line learning and an application to boosting."
 European conference on computational learning theory.
 Springer, Berlin, Heidelberg, 1995.
   * Friedman, Jerome H. "Greedy function approximation: a gradient boosting machine."
 Annals of statistics (2001): 1189-1232.

+The drawing of the olive tree is by [Ulisse Aldrovandi](https://en.wikipedia.org/wiki/Ulisse_Aldrovandi).

+## Copyright and Licensing

 Copyright © 2017 Arthur Maciejewicz